universalbit-dev/CityGenerator/docs/index.md

-To enhance this documentation, we can improve its structure, add headings for better readability, provide detailed explanations for each component, and ensure that the language is concise and professional.
-Here's a revised version:

----

 # CityGenerator Documentation

 Welcome to the **CityGenerator** project!
 This repository is dedicated to creating futuristic cities using a blockchain approach.
 Below, you'll find a breakdown of the key components and technologies used in this project.

 ## Repository Overview

-- **Primary Language**: JavaScript (72.3%)
-- **Additional Languages**: Assembly, C, Makefile, TypeScript, Shell, and others.
 - **Project Description**: A futuristic city generator leveraging blockchain technologies.

 ## Application Overview